illinois-cs415/illinois-cs415.github.io/_assignments/mp2.md

 - Have floating collectibles scattered around the level to guide the player and encourage them to explore
 - You can use any asset you want for these, and there are several included in the given assets
 - These objects should be destroyed on collection, and the number collected should be displayed some where on the UI
-- The design of the level should specifically take into account the mechanic you created and your enemy design.
+- The design of the level should specifically take into account your enemy design.

 As far as environmental and visual assets, you can use any of the provided, built in, or any other assets in your level creation.
 Feel free to work in the provided project or in your own new project.